VotreCafetier/TicTacToe/README.md

 # To fix
 - Responsive
 - When random name, clear to match regex
-- Close overlay in reset
+- Close overlay in reset, not in every goddamn shit
+- Better code for handleReset

 # Ideas